Mook-as/stackato-doc/user/reference/client-ref.rst

     --password

 		The password to use.
+		For Stackato 3 this is a shorthand for --credentials 'password: ...'.

     --group

 		The group to use for the login.
+		This is a Stackato 2 specific option.

+    --organization

+		The organization to use.
-		This is a stackato/CFv1 specific option.
+		This is a Stackato 3 specific option.
+		If not specified the user is asked interactively to choose an organization.

-.. _command-logout:
+.. _command-stackato logout:

-  logout  *<target>*
+  stackato logout  *<target>*
     Log out of the current, specified, or all targets.

     .. raw:: html